Dreamseer/fronteers-notes/2016/2016 10 06 - Day 1/5 - Multi-user WebVR.md

 ## VR silos are created

-- Oculus + DRM = bad, but they fixed it, woohoo 🎉
+- Oculus + DRM = bad, but they fixed it, woohoo :tada:
 - Many different kinds of hardware, many silos

 ## WebVR to the rescue